tom-h/Intro-OpenRefine/README.md

 ## Patterns in data

-(Download)[Language-Thesaurus.csv] a further transformed version of the thesaurus, and try to use facets to spot and fix further errors in the data.
+[Download](Language-Thesaurus.csv) a further transformed version of the thesaurus, and try to use facets to spot and fix further errors in the data.